codingbot995/monty/README.md

 - MOD - Carries out arithmetic operation on last two elements of stack (mod)
 - DIV - Carries out arithmetic operation on last two elements of stack (division)
 - ADD - Carries out arithmetic operation on last two elements of stack (addition)
+- STACK - Changes from queue back to stack
+- QUEUE - Changes from stack to queue

 #### Usage